 Affordability is a big deal, especially when you’ve probably shelled out a large portion of your budget to get the best screen and sound equipment.
 Adding some top of the line theater carpet can make your media room look and sound like a million bucks, but it doesn’t need to break the bank.
 We offer quality carpet at the best pricing available.

 How to Choose Your Home Theater Carpet

 This is the fun part!
 The good news is this is usually a lot easier than choosing a traditional hard surface.

 Of course, you want to make sure you’re buying a good quality carpet.
-But all of our home theater carpets are also rated for commercial use.
-That means they’re strong, durable and ready to stand up to your family and friends.
+But all of our home theater carpets are strong, durable and ready to stand up to the traffic and spills from your movie nights.